Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 In RepRapFirmware 2.03 and later, you can create custom GCodes, so long as the GCode is not already implemented.
 If you try to execute a G- or M-command that RRF does not implement, it will execute a system macro of that name if it exists.
 For example, if you send G40 then it will execute /sys/G40.g if it exists; and if you send M5000 then it will execute /sys/M5000.g if it exists.

 In RRF 3.4 and later this extends to G- and M-commands with fractional numbers, for example if you send M55.6 then RRF will look for file "0:/sys/M55.6.g".

+## Command Length

+The maximum length of a gcode command including the command itself and all parameters is 256 characters.

 # G-commands